 Well, now that I’ve been working hard at this for a while, here’s my conclusion – the snowball effect.

-When one person changes their actions, regardless of whether they promote it or not, someone will see it and they’ll decide to change too.
+When one person changes their actions, uses their voice for positive change or makes a conscious ballot vote, regardless of whether they promote it or not, someone will see it and they might decide to change their ways too.
 Soon enough, 1 person turns into 10, and 10 people turn into 50…

-I know for a fact that this has happened to me, so just remember that YOUR money, YOUR values and YOUR choices have an impact.
+I know for a fact that this has happened to me, so just remember that YOUR money, YOUR values, YOUR voice, and YOUR choices have an impact.

-If you want to think literally, then no… One person cannot possibly change the entire world, but you’re going to be casting a vote that will change the course of the future.
+If you want to think literally, then no… One person cannot possibly change the entire world, but you’re going to be casting a vote (whether figuratively or literally) that will help change the course of the future.
 Helping one person to see the light is never going to be a negative, right?

 Sustainable people are a bunch of hippies…

-The reality is that most of us are living very ordinary lifestyles just like the average person, but we choose to spend our time, money and efforts into creating a happier, healthier life for the planet, its people and the animals too.
+The reality is that most of us are living very ordinary – albeit privileged – lifestyles just like the average person, but we choose to spend our time, money and efforts into creating a happier, healthier life for the planet, its people and the animals too.

 And hey… I don’t understand how those stereotypical hippy characteristics make sustainability any less valid anyway?
 Being a ‘hippy’ is amazing and should never be used as an insult… Go out and embrace your hippiness like we’ve never seen before!